Taugeshtu/so-sorcery/README.md

 ## Release Notes

 ### 0.10.x
+- [ ] parsing "@" in user inputs, and converting items into work if this is the case
+- [ ] I think "autorun" needs to be more complex - no automatic running, auto-triggered when "run" is happening, or full-auto
+- [x] Make it so user inputs are actually work?
+For PA agent?? could be fun framing
-- [ ] Extractor misses code blocks, no bueno
+- [x] Extractor misses code blocks, no bueno
-- [ ] PA hallucinates a bit about files; may need prompt massaging
+- [x] PA hallucinates a bit about files; may need prompt massaging
-- [~] Improve the system: agent is low on self-reflection, doesn't recognize refactoring, doesn't recognize the files are actual files it seems... this needs re-testing on larger contexts and deeper convos.
+- [x] Improve the system: agent is low on self-reflection, doesn't recognize refactoring, doesn't recognize the files are actual files it seems... this needs re-testing on larger contexts and deeper convos.
 Maybe two-stage format helps with that? did catch a hallucination once about file contents which wasn't present in context...
 Time to bring back "list the unknowns"!
-- [ ] System: PA really loves repeating what's already in the knowledge...
+- [x] System: PA really loves repeating what's already in the knowledge...

 ### 0.9.x
 - [x] "+ & Run" doesn't seem to work :D